Mr Z. Hajat: Head of PE, Health, Well-being and Fitness

-At Lancaster the ethos of the Faculty and is “Sport for All and Sport for Life”.
+At Lancaster the ethos of the Faculty is “Sport for All and Sport for Life”.
 It is hoped that through both curricular and extra-curricular sport that all pupils will engage in sports that they enjoy.
 For this reason enjoyment of the activities is a key aim in what we consider to be a broad and balanced curriculum.
 We are a faculty that is passionate about encouraging all our students to reach their potential and offer a wide and varied curriculum to allow for this.
 We encourage our students to achieve not only academically but also to develop them as leaders, creative thinkers and develop a lifelong passion for physical activity.
 Students are given the opportunity to act as leaders which enables them to develop their communication skills, confidence and independence.
-The five components of PRIDE – Preparedness, Resilience, Integrity, Diversity and Enterprise – are integral part of all our teaching and learning in PE as we strive to prepare them for the future.
+Our READY values (Respect, Employability, Accountability, Diversity and Young Ambassadors) are integral part of all our teaching and learning in PE as we strive to prepare them for the future.

 - Gymnasium - 1 volleyball court size used for gymnastics, fitness, basketball, dodgeball, handball, table tennis and volleyball.

-- Outside facilities - 6 tennis courts, a multi use games area, hard court football goals, 5 outdoor table tennis tables, and 4 basketball hoops/backboards.
+- Outside facilities - 6 tennis courts, a multi use games area, hard court football goals and outdoor basketball courts.

 - Field – 2 rugby, 2 football pitches.
-Baseball, rounders, cricket pitches.
+Softball, rounders, cricket pitches.
 400m athletics track and long jump pit.

 Topics Studied in Years 7 and 8 – KS3

 At Lancaster we believe that it is important to deliver a curriculum that is broad and balanced which offers opportunities for new skill development.
-It builds on KS2 learning and competition, covering games, dance and outdoor and adventurous activities.
+It builds on KS2 learning and competition, covering invasion games, striking & fielding, net & wall games and athletics.

 - Striking and Fielding games: Rounders, Cricket